Local pros in Peoria, IL

 Seasonal scheduling notes

 Illinois's seasonal seed describes the climate zone as "Humid continental Midwest with severe storms, winter freezes, and humid summers".
-For Peoria, the highlighted windows below are selected from lawn / landscape prep, hvac service / install, and roofing because those projects match either the city's top trade counts or the highest-urgency state calendar entries.
+For Peoria, the highlighted windows below are selected from plumbing inspection, lawn / landscape prep, and hvac service / install because those projects match either the city's top trade counts or the highest-urgency state calendar entries.

 • Lawn / landscape prep